How to Hide Air Conditioner Unit Outside: Maintaining Home Aesthetics With Your Air Conditioning

-Moreover, wood is not the only choice you have when it comes to selecting a picket fence.
+Moreover, wood is not the only choice you have when it comes to selecting a picket air conditioner fence.
 There are other low-maintenance options like vinyl, PVC, and metal as well.

 Put a fence around your external HVAC unit until it is fully concealed.
-You can also add small birdhouses to create an attractive outdoor space.
+You can also add small birdhouses to create an attractive fence to hide your air conditioner.

 16. Make a Big Storage Area